Siemens loses appeal over EU cartel fine

-FRANKFURT Technology companies Siemens, Mitsubishi Electric and Toshiba Corp have lost an appeal at Europe's highest court over a ruling made in 2007 that they were part of a cartel selling electrical equipment.
+FRANKFURT Technology companies Siemens (SIEGn.DE), Mitsubishi Electric (6503.T) and Toshiba Corp (6502.T) have lost an appeal at Europe's highest court over a ruling made in 2007 that they were part of a cartel selling electrical equipment.

 The European Court of Justice (ECJ) said in a statement that the fine of 397 million euros ($546.4 million) handed down to Siemens, as well as the finding that Mitsubishi and Toshiba participated in the cartel were thus final.

-While Mitsubishi and Toshiba had succeeded in getting their fines annulled by the General Court of the European Union, the Commission has since recalculated the amounts, setting a 74.8 million euro penalty for Mitsubishi and 56.8 million for Toshiba.
+While Mitsubishi and Toshiba had succeeded in getting their fines annulled by the General Court of the European Union, the ECJ on Thursday recalculated the amounts, setting a 74.8 million euro penalty for Mitsubishi and 56.8 million for Toshiba.

 Siemens said it respected the decision of the court.